steven-miller/hubspot-cpq-extension-example/README.md

 ## Potential future features:

 - [ ] Automatic discounting based on "tier" and quantity of given products
+- [ ] Limits and other business logic, depending on the product
 - [ ] Creating quotes automatically alongside line items
 - [ ] Inventory management